Engolo: Evolution to capoeira

-During the 19th century, the street capoeiragem in Rio became associated with gangs and very different from the original Angolan art, including hand strikes, head butts, clubs and daggers.
+During the 19th century, the street capoeiragem in Rio became associated with urban gangs and developed characteristics specific to the social environment of the period.
+Historical descriptions of this form of capoeira mention the use of hand strikes, headbutts, clubs, and daggers, among other fighting practices.

-In the early 20th century, Anibal Burlamaqui and Agenor Moreira Sampaio first codified the street version of capoeira as a national martial art, removing music and dance and incorporating strikes from boxing, judo and other disciplines.
-In the 1930s, Mestre Bimba founded the regional style of capoeira in Salvador, Bahia, incorporating traditional elements of music and dance, as well as new elements from other martial arts.
-Finally, in the 1940s, in response to the popularization of corrupted forms of capoeira, Mestre Pastinha founded the Capoeira angola school, returning capoeira to its African roots.
+In the early 20th century, Anibal Burlamaqui and Agenor Moreira Sampaio contributed to attempts to codify and systematize street capoeira as a national martial art, incorporating elements from boxing, judo, and other disciplines.
+In the 1930s, Mestre Bimba developed the Regional style of capoeira in Salvador, Bahia, incorporating traditional elements of music and dance, as well as influences from other martial arts.
+In the 1940s, Mestre Pastinha established the Capoeira Angola school, emphasizing traditional forms of capoeira associated with music, ritual, and roda practice.

-Modern capoeira remains firmly based on crescent and pushing kicks (often from inverted positions), sweeps, and acrobatic evasions inherited from engolo.
-Professor Desch-Obi finds that the evolution from engolo to capoeira took place within a relatively isolated context, because the Portuguese lacked prevalent unarmed martial art to blend with.
-Some punching and grappling techniques were used in street combat, but they were not incorporated into the philosophy, aesthetics and rituals of capoeira.
-The sole new form incorporated in engolo was headbutting, derived from a distinct African practice known as jogo de cabeçadas.
-Headbutts was a major component of the street-fighting capoeira in Rio, but only a few butts entered the regular practice.
+Modern capoeira is characterized by crescent and pushing kicks, often performed from inverted positions, as well as sweeps and acrobatic evasions.
+Some researchers have identified similarities between these movements and techniques found in engolo, although the extent of a direct historical connection remains debated.
+According to Professor T. J. Desch-Obi, the development of capoeira involved the transformation of African combat traditions within the Brazilian context.
+He argues that elements associated with engolo, including kicking techniques and inverted movements, may have contributed to this process.

-One observer remarked that "the Brazilian capoeira is nothing other than our engolo done to different songs."
-Also, the angolan painter Neves e Sousa, who drew engolo games in Mucope, visited Brazil in 1960s asserting that "N’golo is capoeira".
+The relationship between engolo and capoeira has also been discussed by cultural figures and practitioners.
+One observer remarked that "the Brazilian capoeira is nothing other than our engolo done to different songs", reflecting the perspective of some practitioners regarding the similarities between the two traditions.
+The Angolan painter Albano Neves e Sousa, who documented engolo games in Mucope, visited Brazil in the 1960s and stated that "N’golo is capoeira".
+His statement became part of later discussions about possible historical connections between engolo and capoeira.